 As a member of the civil litigation practice group at Bergen Parkinson, William represents individuals, partnerships, corporations, and other business entities in a wide variety of civil litigation disputes.
 His practice primarily focuses on personal injury, employment, and estate/probate cases.
 William also has two niche specialty practice areas involving toxic torts (asbestos, mesothelioma and medical devices) and transportation/towing litigation cases.

 William’s distinct perspective as a litigator has been shaped by his work with judges, plaintiffs, and defendants.
 After graduating from law school, William served as a Judicial Fellow for the Commonwealth of Massachusetts Superior Court, where he worked directly with a number of judges to draft written opinions, orders, jury instructions, memoranda, as well as conduct extensive legal research in a variety of civil and criminal cases.
 He also attended and assisted judges at pre-trial conferences, oral arguments and at trial.
 In addition to serving as a Judicial Fellow, William worked in Boston at one of New England’s largest plaintiff law firms, Thorton & Naumes, where he represented victims of toxic exposures, primarily victims of asbestos exposure who developed mesothelioma, lung cancer, and asbestosis.
-He also defended complex product liability cases in state and federal courts across New England while practicing at the Governo Law Firm in Boston.
-There, his work involved representing large and small clients in a variety of industries, including automotive, HVAC (heating, ventilation and air conditioning), aeronautics, electrical systems, home renovation, and a number of mechanical component part manufacturers
+William has tried a number of cases to decision, in both state and federal courts.

 Education